 Q. Your favourite movies?
 And of course, films you really deplore?

-A. The very first film that I really loved as a young Italian is Dino Risi's "White Phones".
+The very first film that I really loved as a young Italian is Dino Risi's "White Phones".
 And Italian neorealism in general was a big influence on me.
 But a defining film is "All that Jazz", and for me one of the greatest films of all time is "Forrest Gump".
 And I could go on.
 But I also love a lot of films that not many people know.
 Like "Burn after reading".
 It's not always the recognition that makes the film.
 I don't like films whose scripts are written by computer programs.
 I look for the human essence in films, and that has nothing to do with machines.

 A. I have a "Facebook" page (click HERE) where I have collected my films and I have my own "Youtube" channel (HERE) where you can find almost all my films.